nissint/graceland/README.md

 Yet another Javascript DI framework.
-One I like hopfully.
+One I like hopefully.